emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

 Once all data is collected:

 -   Check your dataset for any typos, missing values, etc.
--   Create a new RStudio proejct (.Rpoj) in the same folder as your .csv
 -   Creat a new project-specific repository in Github
 -   Link your Github repo with your project directory (folder)
--   Commit/push to a new project-specific repository you create in Github
+-   Commit/push to the new project-specific repository you created in Github

+If time permits:

 -   Send your repo's link to the rest of the group via our Slack rotation group channel
 -   Pull (download) everyone else’s datasets
 -   Merge others’ datasets with your dataset
 -   Commit/push revised (merged) dataset to your Github repo

-Once everyone’s data is merged:

--   Create a new R Markdown (.Rmd) file in R Studio
+-   Once everyone’s data is merged, create a new R Markdown (.Rmd) file in R Studio
 -   Make some basic plots to help you explore any patterns in the data
 -   Run some statistical analyses to determine sources of variance, any significant trends, etc.

-Now, let's do some basic plots to get you started:
+Do some plots tolook at patterns in the data (here are a few basic ones to get you started):

 *Note: you'll need to change the data source file path & file name to match your own, and your results will be different as a result.*